 How to Read Bass Tabs

-Bass tablature, or bass tabs, are a simple system of music notation to help you learn to play bass guitar.
 Tabs are available through books, bass magazines, and on various websites online.
 Learning how to play bass using tabs is a great option for beginners, but it’s no substitute for learning how to read music notation or chord charts.
 This is because tabs only show you where to play a note – they don’t give you any information about the rhythm of the bassline.
 If you’re using bass tabs, you’ll want to already be familiar with the song or play along with it as you go.

 Still, it’s much easier to learn how to read tabs than it is to read standard musical notation.
 Use tabs to learn your favorite basslines quickly, then work on your standard music reading skills so that you’ll become a well-rounded musician.